Friday, October 14, 2011

 Most of the stained glass had been covered with thick plastic on the outside, I noticed, after ringing the doorbell.
 The gentleman that I had spoken with previously answered the door, with a smile, a handshake and a warmth that stayed with us for almost two hours.
 He answered all of our questions, discussed our own religious inexperience with no judgment, and best of all, allowed us to meander throughout the church extensively, with his company.
 He even allowed me to climb up into the old tower that no one had been into for decades, and climb around in the ultra-tight inner workings behind the organ, which was truly awesome.
 Unfortunately, it was so tight, I regretfully didn't bring the camera into the organ.
 He allowed us to poke around in back rooms, including the choir rehearsal room, which was now filled with Christmas storage and church memorabilia.
 He showed us artifacts and memorabilia donated to the church over the century that it served the community, and told us about his efforts to contact the kin of such donors, that have long since left the flock, to return these items.
 He took us into the locked minister's study and basement, and showed us every marriage certificate in the churches history.
 As we perused a plethora of historic photographs, he offered an elegant and timely narrative.
 He even chuckled when I jokingly referred to his beloved church as The Church of Hard Knox.

 Have the sheep lost their way, or has the Shepard?
-Is the flock finally free, or are they doomed?
+Is the flock doomed, or are they finally free?

 Welcome to Knox United Church